cashubtc/nuts/XX.md

 The proposed protocol also streamlines the creation of a *Proof of Liabilities Report* (see [PoL scheme](PoL)), as each note represents a signed contribution to the "Mint Proof" or "Burn Proof" attestations of the mint for a particular epoch.

 ## Mint Nostr Identity

-The public key for the Mint's nostr identity is the same as advertised in the `pubkey` field of the `GetInfoResponse` object returned by the Mint upon receiving a `v1/info` request, as specified in [NUT-06](06).
+The public key associated with the Mint's nostr identity is identical to the one provided in the `pubkey` field of the `GetInfoResponse` object, which is returned by the Mint when it receives a `v1/info` request, as outlined in the [NUT-06](06) specification.

+>[!NOTE]
+> It's essential to be aware that nostr public keys are x-only, whereas the "pubkey" field in the `GetInfoResponse` object contains a compressed public key.
+As a result, clients should ensure to strip the initial byte before using the public key for nostr queries.

 The generation of the public-private key pair is outside the scope of the spec, but here is an example (from Nushell):